degville/snap-docs/docs/reference/development/interfaces/installing-snap-on-centos.md

 The packages for CentOS 8/9 and CentOS 7 are in each distribution's respective [Extra Packages for Enterprise Linux](https://fedoraproject.org/wiki/EPEL) (EPEL) repository.
 The instructions for adding this repository diverge slightly between CentOS 8/9 and CentOS 7, which is why they're listed separately below.

-> :information_source: If you need to know which version of CentOS you're running, type `cat /etc/centos-release`.
+> ⓘ  If you need to know which version of CentOS you're running, type `cat /etc/centos-release`.

 If you don't already have the CentOS repository added to your distribution, it can be added as follows: